sharmachait/Rust/08 Lifetimes.md

 fn longest<'a, 'b>(x: &'a str , y: &'b str) -> &'a str
 where
-    'b: 'a // this means b must outlive a
+    'b: 'a // this means b is subset of a
 {
     if x.len() > y.len() {
         x